egolfbr/egolfbr/README.md

   5. C++/C
   6. Arduino/Raspberry Pi

-I have many different interests such as digital signal processing, image processing, FPGAs and embedded systems.
+I have many different interests such as digital signal processing, image processing, FPGAs and embedded systems, and machine learning.

 ## Projects
 Here you can find projects that I really enjoyed.